junaa-code/library-inventory-management-system/README.md

 ## ⚖️ License

-This project is free to use for educational and personal purposes.
+This project is intended for educational and personal learning purposes.
-You may copy, modify, and share it as long as proper credit is given.
+Feel free to explore, improve, or adapt the code while acknowledging the original creator.
-© 2025 Jonalyn Estipular — All rights reserved.
+© 2025 Jonalyn Estipular —  Developed as part of an academic project.
+All rights reserved.